NCAR/rda-prepbufr-decode/README.md

 The included program can be used to extract general atmospheric variables from PREPBUFR files into simple text files.
-The PREPBUFR files are archived in the RDA ds337.0.
+The PREPBUFR files are archived in the RDA dataset ds337.0.

 To compile the PREPBUFR libraries and extraction code, go to the install directory.
 Execute the install.sh script to complete the